Odell Beckham Jr.: Personal life

 Beckham has a younger brother and a younger sister.
+In 2024, Beckham’s brother, Kordell Beckham, became the winner of reality dating competition show Love Island USA season 6.
 Beckham's father, Odell Beckham Sr., was a standout running back at Marshall High School in Marshall, Texas, and played running back at LSU from 1989 to 1992.
 Beckham Sr. was also mentioned in Buzz Bissinger's 1990 book Friday Night Lights: A Town, a Team, and a Dream.
 Beckham's mother, Heather Van Norman, also attended LSU as a track runner.
 In 1993, she ran for three national championship relay teams, winning the events of indoor and outdoor 4 × 400 m and the outdoor 4 × 100 m relay.
 When Van Norman found out she was pregnant with Beckham in 1992, she was in the midst of training for the Olympic trials.
 She later became the coach of the Nicholls State University track and field team.
 She resigned from this position on June 1, 2017.
 After the NFL Combine, Beckham planned on challenging Van Norman to a race in the 40-yard dash.
 Beckham is or has been friends with many celebrities, including David Beckham (no relation), James Corden, Beyoncé, LeBron James, Drake, and David Alaba, who is also his favorite soccer player.

 Beckham is a Christian.
 In the summer of 2018, Beckham was baptized in the Jordan River.

 On January 29, 2015, during a live ESPN broadcast from Glendale, Arizona, Beckham partnered with New Orleans Saints quarterback Drew Brees to establish a new world record for the most one-handed catches made in a minute.
 He shattered the previous record of 10 as he caught 33 passes.
 However, this achievement was short lived as CFL wide receiver Andy Fantuz recorded 50 one-handed catches in a minute to set the new world record.

-In November 2021, Beckham and his partner Lauren Wood announced they are expecting their first child.
-On February 23, 2022, Beckham posted to his Instagram that their son was born on February 17, 2022.
+On February 17, 2022, Beckham and his then-partner Lauren Wood's first child, a son, was born.

-On November 27, 2022, Beckham was escorted off an American Airlines flight, before it left Miami bound for Los Angeles, for allegedly refusing to put on a seat belt.
-The crew tried to wake him up, but said that he was unresponsive, and "appeared to be coming in and out of consciousness".
-The plane returned to the gate where he was escorted off the plane by Miami-Dade Police.
+On November 27, 2022, Beckham refused to put on his seatbelt and was escorted off an American Airlines flight before it left Miami bound for Los Angeles.
+The crew tried to wake him up but said that he was unresponsive and "appeared to be coming in and out of consciousness".
+The plane returned to the gate, where he refused to deplane, whereupon all passengers were required to deplane and he was escorted off the plane by Miami-Dade Police.
+He was later banned from all future flights on American Airlines.

+On September 16, 2025, Beckham was announced to be part of Baller League USA, a new indoor six-a-side soccer competition, as a manager for one of the teams in the league.